-Based on the review and recommendation of the Nominating and Corporate Governance Committee, the Board of Directors has determined that each of the current directors, other than Dr. Gomez, are independent (the "Independent Directors") as defined by Nasdaq Stock Market ("Nasdaq") Rule 5605(a)(2).
-The Board of Directors also determined that Mr. Constance, who did not stand for re-election in 2021, was independent during the time he served as a director in 2021.
+Based on the review and recommendation of the Nominating and Corporate Governance Committee, the Board of Directors has determined that each of the director nominees aside from Mr. Knisely, who owns an advisory firm that provides services to the Company, are independent (the "Independent Directors") as defined by Nasdaq Stock Market ("Nasdaq") Rule 5605(a)(2).
+The Board of Directors also previously determined that Mr. Plansky and Ms. Kane, who will not stand for re-election in 2023, and James J. Antal, who retired from the Board of Directors on July 31, 2022, were independent during the time they served as directors in 2022.

 In assessing the independence of our directors and director nominees, the Nominating and Corporate Governance Committee and the Board took into account certain transactions, relationships and arrangements involving certain Independent Directors and concluded that such transactions, relationships and arrangements would not interfere with the exercise of independent judgment of such directors in carrying out the responsibilities of a director.
-In connection with such independence determinations, the Board of Directors considered Mr. Nemirovsky's service as executives of MacAndrews & Forbes Incorporated ("M&F"), a principal stockholder of the Company and, as further described under "Transactions with Related Persons", the lessor of the Company's headquarters.
+In connection with such independence determinations, the Board of Directors considered Mr. Nemirovsky's and Mr. Durnan's prior service as executives of MacAndrews & Forbes Incorporated ("M&F"), a principal stockholder of the Company and, as further described under "Transactions with Related Persons," the lessor of the Company's headquarters.